$e^+ e^- \to \mu^+ \mu^-$ in the Asymptotically Safe Standard Model: Introduction

 In this work, we compute the $e^+ e^- \to \mu^+ \mu^-$ scattering cross section as an important probe of observables and of the unitarity of an asymptotically safe theory.
 It is well known that the leading-order graviton-mediated scattering amplitude grows with the centre-of-mass energy, which violates unitarity in the UV.
 The full non-perturbative scattering amplitude needs to decrease with the centre-of-mass energy in order to fulfil the Froissart bound \cite{Froissart:1961ux} and to be compatible with unitarity.
 Scattering in quantum gravity has been computed in effective field theory approaches \cite{Donoghue:1994dn, Donoghue:1993eb, Bjerrum-Bohr:2002gqz} and with eikonal resummations \cite{Giddings:2007qq, Giddings:2007bw, Giddings:2009gj, Giddings:2010pp}.

-The challenge in asymptotically safe quantum gravity has been so far the lack of correlation function at time-like momenta.
-The functional renormalisation group (fRG), which is the main tool for non-perturbative computation in quantum gravity, is formulated in Euclidean signature and time-like momenta need to be accessed through a Wick rotation \cite{Bonanno:2021squ}.
+The challenge in asymptotically safe quantum gravity has been so far the lack of correlation function at timelike momenta.
+The functional renormalisation group (fRG), which is the main tool for non-perturbative computation in quantum gravity, is formulated in Euclidean signature and timelike momenta need to be accessed through a Wick rotation \cite{Bonanno:2021squ}.
 This has recently changed with the development of the spectral renormalisation group \cite{Fehre:2021eob, Braun:2022mgx} that allows for computations directly in backgrounds with Lorentzian signature.
+Besides the spectral renormalisation group, also other Lorentzian approaches have been developed recently, see \cite{DAngelo:2022vsh, Banerjee:2022xvi, DAngelo:2023tis, DAngelo:2023wje, Banerjee:2024tap, Thiemann:2024vjx, Ferrero:2024rvi, DAngelo:2025yoy}, as well as fRG computations based on an Arnowitt-Deser-Misner (ADM) decomposition, see \cite{Manrique:2011jc, Rechenberger:2012dt, Biemans:2016rvp, Biemans:2017zca, Knorr:2018fdu, Eichhorn:2019ybe, Knorr:2022mvn, Saueressig:2023tfy, Korver:2024sam, Saueressig:2025ypi}.

 Here we exploit two recent developments, the computation of spectral functions \cite{Fehre:2021eob, Bonanno:2021squ} and the computation of UV-IR trajectories in the full Standard Model \cite{Pastor-Gutierrez:2022nki}.
-This allows us to compute the $e^+ e^- \to \mu^+ \mu^-$ scattering first at leading order, and then subsequently improve it to a non-perturbative result by replacing the classical correlation function with the one-particle irreducible (1PI) equivalents from the quantum effective action.
+This allows us to compute the $e^+ e^- \to \mu^+ \mu^-$ scattering first at leading order and then subsequently improve it to a non-perturbative result by replacing the classical correlation function with the one-particle irreducible (1PI) equivalents from the quantum effective action.

 This work is structured in the following way.
 In \Cref{sec:LO-scattering}, we derive the leading-order cross-section of $e^+e^- \rightarrow \mu^+\mu^-$ scattering.
-In \Cref{sec:real-time-quantum-eff-action}, we discuss how we extract 1PI correlation functions from the quantum effective action, and how we access time-like momenta through the graviton spectral function.
+In \Cref{sec:real-time-quantum-eff-action}, we discuss how we extract 1PI correlation functions from the quantum effective action, and how we access timelike momenta through the graviton spectral function.
 In \Cref{sec:scattering-ASSM}, we display our result for the cross-section including quantum gravity effects.
-We also discuss comparisons to other approximation schemes such as RG improvements.
+We also discuss comparisons to other approximation schemes such as renormalisation group (RG) improvements.
 In \Cref{sec:conclusion}, we summarise our findings.